josephwb/Decisivator/README.md

 decisiveness of a user tree (or distribution of trees) can be quantified.

 ##### Small favour
-Despite being open source software, I'd appreciate having first crack at publishing the analytical aspects of the software.
+Despite being open source, I'd appreciate having first crack at publishing the analytical aspects of the software.

 ##### Compilation